KDE/cutehmi/extensions/CuteHMI/Examples/Modbus/Basic.0/README.md

 \snippet Main.qml Coil controller

-We assing a device using \a id of of the client.
+We assign a device using \a id of of the client.
 We also set up the same address as used by buttons.
 We use `onValueChanged` signal handler to update value of a corresponding switch once the value in the controller changes.
 The switch itself updates the value of a controller once the user changes its value.